-The D's: • Demographics (beginning in early childhood) • Disability (work/educational or social) • Differential diagnosis (physical disorders such as cleft palate or neurological disorders; hearing impairment; selective mutism; other medical disorders)
+The D's: • Duration (beginning in early childhood) • Disability (work/educational or social) • Differential diagnosis (physical disorders such as cleft palate or neurological disorders; sensory impairment such as hearing impairment; selective mutism)

-F80.81 Childhood-Onset Fluency Disorder
+F80.81 [315.35] Childhood-Onset Fluency Disorder

-Although the loss of fluency and rhythm once called stuttering (the title was changed to comply with ICD-10) is familiar to every layperson, the stutterer's agonized sense of dyscontrol is not.
-The momentary panic that ensues may cause people with child-hood-onset fluency disorder to take extreme measures to avoid difficult sounds or situations-even such ordinary experiences as using a telephone.
+Although the loss of fluency and rhythm comprised by what used to be called simply stuttering (the title was changed to comply with ICD-10) is familiar to every layperson, the stutterer's agonized sense of dyscontrol is not.
+The momentary panic that ensues may cause these people to take extreme measures to avoid difficult sounds or situations-even such ordinary experiences as using a telephone.
 Typically, they report anxiety or frustration, even physical tension.
 You'll notice children clenching their fists or blinking their eyes in the effort to regain control, especially when there is extra pressure to succeed (as when speaking to a group).